thegetty/quire-docs/content/resources/workshop.md

 #### Try it Yourself

 1. In Visual Studio Code, create a new `.md` file by right clicking the `content` folder and choosing "New File".
 The file name should be all lowercase with dashes instead of spaces and should end in `.md`.
-2. Add page YAML block to the top of the page, including `title`, `layout`, and `order`.You cannot repeat an `order` number that has already been used in another `.md` file.
+2. Add a YAML block to the top of the page, including `title`, `layout`, and `order`. *You cannot repeat an `order` number that has already been used in another `.md` file*.
 Don't forget to include three dashes both above and below the YAML block.
 3. Add content below the YAML block written in Markdown
 4. Add a new image to the project in the `_assets/images/` folder
 5. Add a `figures.yaml` entry for that image.
 Start with a dash and make sure the indents are aligned with the entries above it.
 Include an `id`, `caption`, `credit`, `label`, and include the image file name for `src`.
 6. Use the `{% figure %}` shortcode to insert that image into the `.md` file you just created by including the `id` you assigned it in the `figures.yaml` file
 7. Add a new entry in the `references.yaml` file.
-Include both an `id` (written in Author Date format) and a value for `full`
+Include both an `id` (written in "Author Date" format) and a value for `full`
 8. Use the `{% cite %}` shortcode to insert the pop-up citation into the `.md` file by including the `id` you assigned it in the `references.yaml` file
 9. In your CLI, press Control-C to stop the preview
 10. Type the command `quire preview` to restart the preview